 If you pause your Gousto subscription, it stops all future orders until you choose to resume.
 If you skip a week, it will automatically renew the week after.

 Unlike HelloFresh, on Gousto you can order a one-off box without setting up a subscription or while it’s paused.

-HelloFresh has a minimum order of three recipes a week for two, whereas with Gousto you can order two for two.
+HelloFresh has a minimum order of three recipes a week for two people, whereas with Gousto you can order just two for two people.
 The maximum number of recipes you can order for two adults with Gousto is four, whereas for HelloFresh you can order up to five.
 If you want more meals, Gousto recommends ordering another box to come mid-week.

 Our verdict?
-Gousto is more flexible as you don’t need to be tied to a subscription.
+Gousto is the more flexible meal kit, as you don’t need to be tied to a subscription.

 HelloFresh box options